 - A. Appropriations Article I, Section 9, of the Constitution of the United States provides in part that "No Money shall be drawn from the Treasury, but in Consequence of Appropriations made by Law ..."
 The appropriations included in this report are the amounts which Congress authorized to be established for the fiscal amounts which agencies may obligate during the time period specified in the respective appropriation acts.
 In some instances, the Congress reappropriates part or all of the unobligated balances of prior-year appropriations that would otherwise expire.
 In other instances, the Congress authorizes the transfer of obligational authority of particular appropriation accounts and is explained by applicable footnotes.
 The appropriations are classified to show the amounts appropriated from an organizational standpoint, and are shown in the second money column. - B. Contract authorities contract authorities represent a grant of authority by the Congress to incur obligations prior to the enactment of appropriations.
 Contract authority does not, in itself, permit the spending of money.
 It must be allowed by an appropriation to permit payment of the obligations that are incurred thereunder.
 New contract authority granted during the fiscal year is shown in the second money column.
-Appropriations enacted for the fiscal year to liquidate such authority are included in this column as current year appropriations with a corresponding decrease to unfunded contract authority.
+Appropriations enacted for the fiscal year to liquidate such authority are included in this column as current year appropriations with a corresponding decrease to unfunded contract authority. - C. Authority to borrow from the Treasury and the public In some instances, the Congress grants authority to Government corporations or agencies to make outlays from funds to be borrowed from the Secretary of the Treasury or from the public.
+In the case of borrowing from the Treasury, the Secretary is directed to use proceeds from the sale of public debt securities.
+Legislation is generally specific with respect to the amount of money that can be advanced by the Treasury to each corporation or agency and often requires that borrowing transaction be accomplished by the issuance of formal notes of the agency.
+A few agencies of the Government are authorized by law to issue their own securities to the public.
+Before issuing these securities, the agencies are required to secure approval from, or consult with the Secretary of the Treasury with respect to terms of the borrowing and timing thereof.
+Such borrowings and repayment of borrowings from the Treasury or the public represent financing transactions and therefore, do not affect the budget surplus or deficit.
+(Note: The Federal Financing Bank, created by Public Law 93-224 (87 Stat.
+937) dated December 29, 1973, for the purpose of consolidating the market financing of other Federal agencies, such as the U.S. Postal Service, the Export-Import Bank of the United States, the Tennessee Valley Authority and others, similarly does not affect the budget surplus or deficit.)
+Increases and rescissions in borrowing authority during the fiscal year are shown in the second money column.

-Explanation Of Transactions And Basis Of Figures
+Explanation of Transactions and Basis of Figures